benhorvath/nuforc_stats/README.md

 # NUFORC Database Statistics and Analysis

-Repository storing analyses of unidentified aeriel phenomona reports from the NUFORC database.
+Repository storing analyses of unidentified aeriel phenomona reports from the NUFORC database, using supplementary data from the U.S. Census Bureau and other sources.

-## Notebooks
+* `notebooks/` contains miscellaneous explorations of the data

-1. `1_population.rmd`: Contains a list of UAP 'hot spots,' after a simple linear regression model 'controls' for the overwhelming effect of population density.
+* `paper/lmm_paper.pdf` is a finished paper using mixed effects regression to model the relationship between population and UAP reports